ghoomfrog/silili/examples.md

 *anun anun ja mumu in mumu.* — They caused mouth on mouth. — They kissed.

-*sisi kumu nu amu in nija ju anta!!* — Sexy with no partner in near of you!! — There are hot singles in your area!!
+*sisi kumu nu amu in nija ju anta!* — Sexy with no partner in near of you! — There are hot singles in your area!